toddbranch/ECE382/notes/L24/L24_Mapping_C_to_Assembly.md

 Using msp-gcc (the compiler I use), that C gets compiled into this assembly:
 ```
-; NOTE: I've pulled out the assembler directives to make it clearer
+; NOTE: I've removed the assembler directives to make it clearer

 main:
 	mov	r1, r4